Kyle Queiro: Dallas Cowboys

 Queiro was signed by the Dallas Cowboys as an undrafted free agent after the 2018 NFL draft on April 29.
 He dropped in the draft because his 40-yard dash time was considered slow compared to other defensive backs, so he was also tried at outside linebacker during training camp.
 He was waived on September 1 and signed to the practice squad the next day.
 He signed a reserve/future contract with the Cowboys on January 14, 2019.
 He was released on August 31, 2019.

 Seattle Dragons (XFL)

 In October 2019, Queiro was selected by the Seattle Dragons during the open phase (phase 5) of the 2020 XFL draft.
 On March 9, 2020, he was placed on injured reserve.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 11 tackles and one interception.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Personal life

+On July 10, 2020, Quiero attracted a large amount of backlash, particularly from Black musicians, such as K. Michelle and Tory Lanez, and music fans, when he made derogatory tweets about the looks of neo soul singer Jill Scott.
+Quiero publicly apologized to Scott on July 11, stating that "First and foremost, I would like to apologize to Miss Jill Scott.
+The topic of your beauty should not have been shared over social media for public discourse.
+There’s truly no excuses or explanations to be made.
+My comments were distasteful and unbecoming of a Black man to speak negatively of a Black woman under any circumstance."